 Success Criterion High Medium Developing Students can provide conceptual definitions of - or give examples of - music, movement and dance.
 The student is able to describe each concept verbally and in the written mode (relative to the age/level of the student).
 The student demonstrates the ability to use each vocabulary term freely (as able).
 The student may be able to describe each concept verbally and in the written mode, but some inconsistency is observed across the multiple learning activities.
 The student sometimes demonstrates an ability to use each vocabulary term (as able).
 The student is unable to describe each concept verbally and in the written mode.
 The student does not demonstrate an ability to use each vocabulary term in their speech/writing.
 Students can identify possible links between music, movement and dance.
 The student freely shares (in any learning context comfortable to the student) an ability to brainstorm possible links between the concepts.
-There is consistency in how the student moves/dances to the music and how the student explains their reasons for moving this way.
+There is consistency in how the student explains links between the concepts of music, dance and movement.
 The student is sometimes able to demonstrate (in any learning context comfortable to the student) an ability to brainstorm possible links between the concepts.
-The student demonstrates some links between how they move/dance to the music and their explanations for moving this way.
+The student demonstrates some links between explaining the concepts of music, dance and movement.
 The student is unable to demonstrate an ability to brainstorm possible links between the concepts.
-The student does not demonstrate links between how they move/dance to the music and is unable to articulate their reasons for moving this way.
 Students can identify possible differences between music, movement and dance.
 The student freely shares (in any learning context comfortable to the student) an ability to brainstorm possible differences between the concepts.
 The student is sometimes able to demonstrate (in any learning context comfortable to the student) an ability to brainstorm possible differences between the concepts.
 The student is unable to demonstrate an ability to brainstorm possible links between the concepts.

-Music That Makes You Move: Stage 1 - 3 Teaching Resource, Sydney Symphony Orchestra
+Music That Makes You Move: Stage 4 Teaching Resource, Sydney Symphony Orchestra